NFinET/MC-TCPP-Lightly-Seasoned/MODLIST.md

 Enchantment Descriptions | Adds actual descriptions to the tooltips of enchantments that give brief explanations of what they actually do, configured in this pack to display when you're holding shift | Bookshelf
 FuelInfo | Allows you to see how many more operations a Brewing Stand and Furnace can perform with their remaining fuel level by hovering your cursor over the fire icon |
 Giselbaer's Durability Viewer | Allows you to see the durability of any item that has taken damage in its tooltip, adds HUD for durability of your worn armor and held tool, adds HUD for how many arrows you have left when wielding a bow, shows the duration remaining of active effects, and adds an icon of a chest with a # of how many empty inventory slots you have remaining |
-Mod Menu | Adds a "Mods" button to the in-game menus to allow you to view what mods you have installed.
+MidnightControls | Adds full configurable (and optional) controller support | MidnightLib Mod Menu | Adds a "Mods" button to the in-game menus to allow you to view what mods you have installed.
 This menu can give you some blurb info about each mod, and allow access to mod-specific config menus (if they have them) |
-Mouse Tweaks | Adds some extra controls to the mouse when interacting with inventories | No Night Vision Flickering | Replaces the default flickering / blinking when the Night Vision effect is wearing off with a gentle fade to avoid hurting your eyes |
+Mouse Tweaks | Adds some extra controls to the mouse when interacting with inventories | Neat (Fabric/Quilt) | Adds entity panes above the heads of most living entities in the game (exceptions made for things like fish) |
+No Night Vision Flickering | Replaces the default flickering / blinking when the Night Vision effect is wearing off with a gentle fade to avoid hurting your eyes |
-ToolTipFix | Fixes a longstanding GUI bug where Tooltips could get too long and extend off of the screen by allowing them to wrap the text upon hitting the edge |
+Puzzle | Adds a clustered options menu for some other graphics mods, and adds some additional features | MidnightLib ToolTipFix | Fixes a longstanding GUI bug where Tooltips could get too long and extend off of the screen by allowing them to wrap the text upon hitting the edge |